Gal3m/mysniffer/README.md

 -r tracefile: Allows reading from a tcpdump format trace file for offline analysis.

-\<expression\>: An optional BPF filter to narrow down the traffic for monitoring.
+-f filter: An optional BPF filter to narrow down the traffic for monitoring.

 # Features